 This paper sets out how a potential nationwide compensation scheme could operate for customers who took out car-finance agreements involving undisclosed Discretionary Commission Arrangements (DCAs).

-While the FCA consultation is open, most new and ongoing complaint investigations remain temporarily paused.
+While the FCA consultation is open, most new and ongoing complaint investigations remains open until 12 December 2025

 Timeline and Next Steps